-5. I have heard that there are pill alternatives and smaller volume preps- why can't I use these?
+4. I have heard that there are pill alternatives and smaller volume preps- why can't I use these?
 The pill prep is many pills (32 pills) and contains a laxative called sodium phosphate which can cause problems with your kidneys.
-Other small volume preps are generally not used because they are less effective or may have health consequences especially in older people or those with heart or kidney problems.
+Other small volume preps are available but may not be used because they may have health consequences especially in older people or those with heart or kidney problems.

-6. What if I get sick or vomit while drinking the prep?
+5. What if I get sick or vomit while drinking the prep?